seclution/hetzner_dyndns/README.md

 The backend authenticates requests using per-host pre-shared keys stored in `./pre-shared-key` on the host and mounted into the container at `/pre-shared-key` (see `backend/docker-compose.yml`).
-The hostnames are configured via the `REGISTERED_FQDNS` environment variable.
+There is no `PRE_SHARED_KEY` environment variable for the backend.
+Hostnames are configured via the `REGISTERED_FQDNS` variable.
 On first start the service generates a random key for each hostname and writes the mapping to the file.
 Use the matching key from this file for every client.

 When using Docker Compose, make sure the file exists and is writable by the container user.
 Otherwise Docker may create a directory instead of a file and